Unica Groep BV supports its clients by offering sustainable technological solutions for safety, communication and comfort.

 General accounting principles for preparing the consolidated financial statements

-The consolidated financial statements were prepared in accordance with the stipulations in Title 9, Book 2 of the Dutch Civil Code.
-The assets and liabilities have been valued and the result determined on the basis of historical cost.
-Assets and liabilities have been valued using the cost price model unless a different accounting principle is specified for the specific item in the balance sheet.
+The consolidated financial statements were prepared in accordance with Part 9, Book 2 of the Dutch Civil Code.
+The assets and liabilities are valued and the result determined on the basis of historical cost.
+Unless a different accounting principle is specified for an item on the balance sheet, assets and liabilities are valued using the cost price model.

 Income and expenditure are allocated to the financial year to which they are related.
-Only profits realised at the balance sheet date have been included.
-Obligations and potential losses arising before the end of the reporting period have been taken into account if they were known before the financial statements were compiled.
+Only profits realised at the balance sheet date are included.
+Obligations and potential losses arising before the end of the reporting period are taken into account if they were known before the financial statements were compiled.

 Financial instruments comprise not only primary financial instruments, such as receivables and debts, but also financial derivatives.
 The fair value of the instrument in question is disclosed in the explanatory notes to the separate items in the balance sheet if this differs from the book value.

-If the financial instrument is not included in the balance sheet, information on the fair value is given in the explanatory note on the ‘Off-balance-sheet rights and obligations’.
-For the policies concerning the primary financial instruments, please refer to the treatment for that individual balance-sheet item.
+If the financial instrument is not included in the balance sheet, information on the fair value is given in the explanatory note on the ‘Off-balance sheet rights and obligations’.
+For the principles concerning the primary financial instruments, please refer to the treatment for that individual balance sheet item.

-Principles for the valuation of assets, liabilities and the result
+Principles for the valuation of assets and liabilities and determination of the result

 Intangible fixed assets

-Development costs are capitalised insofar as they relate to projects that are considered commercially feasible.
-The development of an intangible fixed asset is deemed commercially feasible if it is technically possible to complete the asset, if the company intends to complete the asset and subsequently to use or sell it (including making sufficient technical, financial and other resources available to enable this), if the company has the capacity to use or sell the asset, if it will probably generate future economic benefits and if the expenditure during development can be determined reliably.
+Development costs are capitalised insofar as they relate to projects that are considered commercially viable.
+The development of an intangible fixed asset is deemed commercially viable if it is technically possible to complete the asset, if the company intends to complete the asset and subsequently to use or sell it (including making sufficient technical, financial and other resources available to make this possible), if the company has the capacity to use or sell the asset, if it will probably generate future economic benefits and if the expenditure during development can be determined reliably.
 The development costs are valued at the production cost less cumulative amortisation and impairments.
-When the development phase ends, the capitalised costs are amortised over the expected useful life, namely five years.
+When the development phase ends, the capitalised costs are amortised over the expected useful life, namely 5 years.
 Amortisation is on a straight-line basis.

 The costs of research and the other development costs are charged to the profit and loss account in the period in which they are incurred.
 A statutory reserve is formed for the portion of the capitalised development costs that have not yet been amortised.
 This amount is determined annually.

 The costs of intangible fixed assets other than assets generated internally, including software and licences, are valued at the acquisition price.
-From the date on which they are ready for use, they are amortised over an expected future useful life of five years on a straight-line basis.
+From the moment at which they are ready for use, they are amortised over an expected future useful life of five years on a straight-line basis.